-One of the reasons creative people are subject to making the most common modern language mistakes in our writing isn’t that we’re not smart, savvy, or plugged in.
+One of the reasons creative people are subject to making the most common modern language mistakes in writing isn’t that we’re not smart, savvy, or plugged in.
 It’s that we have terrific ears.

 Creative people are adaptable and empathetic, which are great strengths.
 These traits make us able to inhabit others’ voices and perspectives and shift our tone and format depending on audience and the purpose of our writing.

 When people all around us (including characters on the smartest TV shows, government leaders, thought influencers, and so many advertising campaigns for big companies) begin slipping into erroneous language use, well, naturally so would we.
 Most of us never even had a fighting chance.